scylladb/cpp-rust-driver/docs/source/topics/configuration/retry-policies.md

 # Retry policies

-Retry polices allow the driver to automatically handle server-side failures when Cassandra is unable to fulfill the consistency requirement of a request.
+Retry polices allow the driver to automatically handle server-side failures when ScyllaDB/Cassandra is unable to fulfill the consistency requirement of a request.

 **Important**: Retry policies do not handle client-side failures such as client-side timeouts or client-side connection issues.
 In these cases